Brad’s Note: Today, I want to share a story from my right-hand analyst, Stephen Hester.

 Stephen is one of the few people I know who has truly done it all and seen it all.

-He earned his CFA and spent nearly a decade on Wall Street, working with some of the biggest names in finance.
+He spent nearly a decade on Wall Street, working with some of the biggest names in finance.
 His focus was on risk management and due diligence for deals worth up to $25 billion.

 That’s a lot of pressure to make sure you get things right.
 But Stephen has cultivated the expertise to find the best setups.
 And now, as part of our Wide Moat Research team, he shares that experience and research with you.